texhex/BiosSledgehammer/README.md

 Please do the following:

 * Make a copy of your current productive installation (e.g. just copy \Scripts\BiosSledgehammer\ so you can access it when something goes wrong)
 * Download the [newest release]( https://github.com/texhex/BiosSledgehammer/releases) and unpack it to a folder (e.g. C:\Temp\BiosSledge) on your machine.
-Then start `StartExampleDownloads.bat` so the newest releases from HP are downloaded
+Then start `StartSoftPaqDownloads.bat` so the newest releases from HP are downloaded
 * When finished, delete the folder `\Shared\TPM SLB 9670` in your current productive installation.
 * Copy the local folder (e.g. `C:\Temp\BiosSledge\Shared\TPM SLB 9670`) with all files and sub folders to your productive installation.
 This will ensure that the newest TPM-Update.txt and associate TPM firmware files are in place
 * Next, search the folder `\Models\` of your productive installation for any `TPM-Update.txt` file (ignore any `Shared-TPM-Update.txt` file for now).
 If you find a file, this indicates that this model is not yet switched to the shared folder.